programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 </div>

-However, our AI agent folder breaks with such percentages, with the risk of user inputs informing AI training the highest extracted flag category (49.12%), followed by security (21.05%).
+However, our AI agent folder breaks with such findings, with the risk of AI training the highest extracted flag category (49.12%), followed by security (21.05%).
 This is likely a result of AI agents requiring prompt engineering, with the need for direct user interaction.

 <div class="table-wrapper" markdown="block">